datadesk/vr-interactives-three-js/README.md

 ![](http://www.trbimg.com/img-562bfce4/turbine/la-gale-crater-texture-20151024/600 "Color image of the Gale Crater created by a combination of images from the Viking spacecraft and the Mars Reconnaissance Orbiter.
 (NASA)")

-You might notice we have both our geometry and material now, so it's time to add them to the scene, inside of the textureLoader callback.
+You might notice we have both our geometry and material now, so it's time to add them to the scene, **inside of the textureLoader callback** (so, before the "Leave this space blank" comment).

 ```javascript
         // This goes in the TextureLoader callback